rrumale/machine-learning-live-labs/oml-services-v2/loading-oml-model-and-using-rest-srvices/loading-oml-model-and-using-rest-srvices.md

   ![Model Import](images/model-import-09.jpg)

-In the Body tab pick form-data and enter **`modelData`** in the key field, hover over the right side of the field and pick File in the dropdown.
+In the Body tab, pick form-data and enter **`modelData`** in the key field, hover over the right side of the field, and select File in the dropdown.

   ![Model Import](images/model-import-10.jpg)